gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/index.md

 * I2C Multiplexers/Switches - Performs voltage translation/isolation and multiplexing of I2C traces.
 Useful when dealing with mixed-voltage I2C systems and for resolving address conflicts
 * USB-to-I2c Bridges - These provide a interface between your computer and an external I2C communication line.
 Certain FTDI chips/cables with an in-built MPSSE (multi-purpose synchronous serial engine) support USB-to-I2C communication.
 See this application note here ([Application Note AN-190: C232HM MPSSE Cable in USB to I2C/SMBus interface](http://www.ftdichip.com/Support/Documents/AppNotes/AN_190_C232HM_MPSSE_Cable_in_USB_to_I2C_Interface.pdf)).

-{{< figure src="/images/2011/09/c232hm-ddhsl-0-ftdi-usb-to-mpsse-cable.jpg" width="265px" caption="The C232HM-DDHSL-0 FTDI USB-to-MPSSE cable.
+{{< img src="c232hm-ddhsl-0-ftdi-usb-to-mpsse-cable.jpg" width="265px" caption="The C232HM-DDHSL-0 FTDI USB-to-MPSSE cable.
 Creates a bridge between your computer and a number of serial comm protocols such as SPI, I2C and UART."  >}}

 ## Typical I2C Operation

 I2C is typically used to configure and talk to digital sensor IC's in an embedded environment.
 IC's such as accelerometers, capacitive sensors, digital thermometers usually have an I2c protocol for configuration and/or data transfer.

-{{< figure src="/images/2011/09/typical-i2c-waveform.jpg" width="483px" caption="A typical I2C waveform.
+{{< img src="typical-i2c-waveform.jpg" width="483px" caption="A typical I2C waveform.
 The top waveform is the clock (SCK), and the bottom waveform is the data (SDA).
 This shows a master trying to communicate with the slave, but the slave does not acknowledge (the ninth bit is high)."  >}}

 Typically, the IC has a 7-bit address which if right-shifted with the read/write bit being the LSB.
 If the IC detects its address, it issues an acknowledge.
 The second word (which may or may not be a byte, this depends on the size of the registers on the chip, typically 1 or 2bytes) sent by the master over I2C writes to an address pointer, this determines what register is going to be read to/written from.
 This is always a write operation.

 At this point, if the master is performing a write, the master's third word will write to the register pointed to by the address pointer (which was sent as the second word).
 The address pointer is automatically incremented by one a this point, allowing the master to write consecutive registers all at once without having to do separate I2C transmissions.

-{{< figure src="/images/electronics-misc/i2c-waveform-example-saleae-logic-analyser.png" caption="i2c-waveform-example-saleae-logic-analyser" caption="An I2C waveform." >}}
+{{< img src="i2c-waveform-example-saleae-logic-analyser.png" caption="i2c-waveform-example-saleae-logic-analyser" width="800px" caption="An I2C waveform." >}}

 But if instead the master is performing a read, a repeated start is normally issued after writing to the address pointer.
 Then the master issues a read command (the IC's 7-bit address and the read/write bit set correctly).
 The master then provides clock pulses while the slave 'reads' out register contents beginning at the register set in the address pointer in the previous write cycle.
 Just as with a write, the address pointer is incremented automatically, allowing multiple registers to be read at once.

 The following image shows an I2C slave that is not responding.
 Notice the absence of an "ACK" on the SDA line on the 9th clock pulse.
 The slave should of pulled this low.

-{{< figure src="/images/electronics-misc/i2c-waveform-with-nak-saleae-logic-analyser.png" width="600px" caption="An I2C slave that doesn't respond, no ACK on the 9th clock pulse."  >}}
+{{< img src="i2c-waveform-with-nak-saleae-logic-analyser.png" width="800px" caption="An I2C slave that doesn't respond, no ACK on the 9th clock pulse."  >}}

 ## Prototyping